Yubico/webauthn-recovery-extension/README.md

         `extOutput.state` is not present, or `extOutput.creds` is not present, abort the ceremony with an error.

-     1. If `extOutput` is null, abort the ceremony with an error.

      1. Set `recoveryStates[pkc.id] = (extOutput.state, extOutput.creds)`.

      1. Show the user a confirmation message containing the length of